GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    cygwin.com

 ..
 [49]
-   See www.microsoft.com/technet/interopmigration/unix/sfu for details.
+   The 23rd palette is called *random* and produces a random set of colors suitable for categorical plots.

 ..
 [50]
-   The 23rd palette is called *random* and produces a random set of colors suitable for categorical plots.
+   or whatever planet we are dealing with.

 ..
 [51]
-   or whatever planet we are dealing with.

-..
-[52]
-   Travel times were calculated using Geoware’s travel time calculator, **ttt**; see
+   Travel times were calculated using Geoware's travel time calculator, **ttt**; see

 .. |image| image:: GMT_coverlogo